solliancenet/foundationallm-fabric-workshop/README.md

     Select the `Save` button to save the tool and then select the `Save Changes` button to save the agent.

-13. In the `Prompts` section, locate the `Fabric-01-Tool-SQL-Router` prompt and select the `Edit` action associated with it.
+13. From the left sidebar, select `Prompts` section (underneath the `Agents` header), locate the `Fabric-01-Tool-SQL-Router` prompt and select the `Edit` action associated with it.
 Replace the **Prompt Prefix** with the following value:

     ```txt
     Assume all geography and weather related questions are referring to the data available in the SQL tool.